 Our project exists to bridge this gap.
 We bring technical foundations and societal perspectives together in one classroom, creating space for students from diverse disciplines to learn, question, and collaborate.

-Teaching Philosophy
+Philosophy

 Our courses are designed to be both practically useful and thought-provoking, equipping participants with skills and perspectives they can carry into their own fields.
+For a deeper look at our specific curriculum and guiding principles, see our Courses.

 Who We Are